Mark Lester: Personal life

 Lester has four children with his first wife, Jane, whom he married in January 1993 and divorced in 2005.
-In 2006 he married his second wife, Lisa, a psychiatric nurse.
+In 2006 he and Lisa, a psychiatric nurse and his second wife, married.
 They divorced in 2009.

-Lester was a close friend of Michael Jackson and is godfather to Jackson's three children.
-In August 2009, after Jackson's death, Lester gave an interview to the British tabloid newspaper News of the World in which he claimed that he could be the biological father of Paris, the late singer's daughter.
-Lester claimed to have been a sperm donor for Jackson in 1996, and announced that he was willing to take a paternity test to determine whether he was the father.
-Brian Oxman, former lawyer for the Jackson family, rejected the claim in a television interview, stating, "The thing I always heard from Michael was that Michael was the father of these children, and I believe Michael."
-In 2019, Lester stated that he was one of twenty sperm donors for Jackson.
-Lester also appears in the documentary, Michael Jackson: Chase the Truth, in which he doubts allegations of sexual misconduct that had been made against Jackson by Wade Robson and James Safechuck.
+He was a close friend of Michael Jackson and is the godfather of Jackson's three children.
+In August 2009 in an interview with News of the World (a British tabloid) after Jackson's death, Lester claimed that he could be the biological father of Paris, the late singer's daughter.
+Lester said he was a sperm donor for Jackson in 1996 and announced that he was willing to take a paternity test to determine whether he was the father.
+Brian Oxman, former lawyer for the Jackson family, rejected the claim in a television interview and said, "The thing I always heard from Michael was that Michael was the father of these children, and I believe Michael."
+In 2019, Lester said that he was one of 20 sperm donors for Jackson.
+Lester appears in the documentary, Michael Jackson: Chase the Truth, in which he doubts allegations of sexual misconduct that had been made against Jackson by Wade Robson, an Australian performer, and James Safechuck.